nextflow-io/training/docs/hello_nextflow/05_hello_channels.md

 ### 0.2.
 Call variants with GATK HaplotypeCaller in GVCF mode

-This second step is **different** from Part 2: Hello-GATK, since now we are running GGATK in 'GVCF mode', so you **should NOT skip it**.
+This second step is **different** from Part 2: Hello-GATK, since now we are running GATK in 'GVCF mode', so you **should NOT skip it**.

 #### 0.2.1.
 Pull the GATK container